bparrishMines/penguin/reference/README.md

 to remember that what is considered a `LocalReference` to one `ReferencePairManager`, is considered a `RemoteReference` to another.

-1. An instance of LocalReference is created.
+1. An instance of `LocalReference` is created.
-1. LocalReference tells ReferencePairManager1 to create a RemoteReference.
+1. `LocalReference` tells ReferencePairManager1 to create a `RemoteReference`.
-1. ReferencePairManager1 creates a RemoteReference and stores the RemoteReference and the LocalReference as a pair.
+1. ReferencePairManager1 creates a `RemoteReference` and stores the `RemoteReference` and the `LocalReference` as a pair.
-1. ReferencePairManager1 tells RemoteReferenceCommunicationHandler to communicate with another ReferencePairManager to create a RemoteReference for the instance of LocalReference.
+1. ReferencePairManager1 tells `RemoteReferenceCommunicationHandler` to communicate with another `ReferencePairManager` to create a `RemoteReference` for the instance of `LocalReference`.
-1. RemoteReferenceCommunicationHandler tells ReferencePairManager2 to make a RemoteReference.
+1. `RemoteReferenceCommunicationHandler` tells ReferencePairManager2 to make a `RemoteReference`.
-1. ReferencePairManager2 tells LocalReferenceCommunicationHandler to create a LocalReference.
+1. ReferencePairManager2 tells `LocalReferenceCommunicationHandler` to create a `LocalReference`.
-1. LocalReferenceCommunicationHandler creates and returns a LocalReference.
+1. `LocalReferenceCommunicationHandler` creates and returns a `LocalReference`.
-1. ReferencePairManager2 stores the RemoteReference and the LocalReference from LocalReferenceCommunicationHandler as a pair.
+1. ReferencePairManager2 stores the `RemoteReference` and the `LocalReference` from `LocalReferenceCommunicationHandler` as a pair.

 ## How ReferencePairManager Handles Arguments